-We are now accepting applications for our Hybrid MA Program in TESL and Linguistics for the 2021/2022 academic year!
+We are now accepting applications for our Hybrid MA Program in TESL and Linguistics!

-Our MA degree will begin its first year a a hybrid program, meaning that it will be possible to complete your master's degree completely online!
+Our MA degree began its first year as a hybrid program in 2021-22, meaning that it will be possible to complete your master's degree completely online!
 All courses in the program will be offered hybrid, meaning they can be taken in person or online.
 More information about the program can be found in the video below:

 Thank you, Dr. Leslie Barratt, Professor Emerita!
 Dr. Barratt has issued a challenge of $1000.
 Help us meet her challenge on Give to Blue Day!

 The Department has an array of endowed scholarships available.
 However, many provide very small awards.
 When you make a donation to LLL, you can designate a specific scholarship (under Comments in the donation form)

 The Department of Languages, Literatures and Linguistics is a vibrant place!
 You can keep it so by giving to the areas that matter to you most.
 Here’s where your gift might go:

 - Scholarships The Department has an array of endowed scholarships available.
 However, many provide very small awards.
 More substantial awards for French, Spanish, Latin, Less Commonly Taught Languages, and Linguistics would benefit students.
 See the Donate to LLL page for scholarship details.

 - Study Abroad Our degree program requires students to study abroad for at least 6 weeks.
 Every student needs the extra support to make study abroad a reality.
 If you are an alum, you know just how important that experience is.